 Discard the stems and wing-like, papery bracts.
 Linden stems and bracts are safe to ingest, but they don’t bring much flavor.

 Put the flowers in a non-reactive (glass or ceramic) bowl.
 Add the lemon juice and zest (big strips with a peeler works great) to the flowers.

 In a medium size pot, bring the sugar, honey and water to a boil, stirring frequently to dissolve the sugar and honey.
-Once the sweeteners have completely dissolved, simmer for 1 minute, remove from the heat, add the citric acid, stir, and pour the hot syrup over the linden flowers and lemon.
+Once the sweeteners have completely dissolved, remove from the heat, add the citric acid, stir, and pour the hot syrup over the linden flowers and lemon.
 Stir well.

 Strain the linden syrup through a sieve or colander lined with at least two layers of cheesecloth.
 Use enough cheesecloth to allow you to pull up the sides and wrap the flowers into a ball, twisting the top so you can squeeze out as much of the remaining syrup as possible.
 Transfer the syrup to clean glass jars or bottles.

-Linden flower cordial will keep in the refrigerator for 1 month.
-For longer storage at room temperature, can them as you would jam with snap lids using the boiling water method (1/2-inch of head space, process for 10 minutes).
-Once sealed, the syrup will keep for years at room temperature (store opened jars in the refrigerator).
-Freezing is the best way to store it long-term without degrading the flavour or colour.
+Linden blossom syrup will keep in the refrigerator for 1 month.
+For longer storage at room temperature, can them as you would jam with snap lids using the boiling water method (½-inch of head space, process for 10 minutes).
+Once sealed, the syrup will keep at room temperature for at least a year (store opened jars in the refrigerator).

 Soak up the bliss….